dendronhq/dendron-site/vault/dendron.topic.commands.md

 ### Reload Index

 Dendron will re-initialize the index.
-This is currently necessary if you add new entries to a [[schema | pro.dendron.topic.schema.md]].
+This is currently necessary if you add new entries to a [[schema | pro.dendron.topic.schema.md]] and want to see the updates in the current session.
+Otherwise, Dendron will re-index schemas the next time you reload/open your workspace.

 ### Upgrade Settings